crcx/retroforth/literate/RetroForth.md

 Muri is my minimalist assembler for Nga.
 This is an attempt to implement something similar in Retro.

+This requires some knowledge of the Nga architecture to be useful.
+The major elements are:

+**Instruction Set**

+Nga has 27 instructions.
+These are:

+    0  nop        7  jump      14  gt        21  and
+    1  lit <v>    8  call      15  fetch     22  or
+    2  dup        9  ccall     16  store     23  xor
+    3  drop      10  return    17  add       24  shift
+    4  swap      11  eq        18  sub       25  zret
+    5  push      12  neq       19  mul       26  end
+    6  pop       13  lt        20  divmod

+The mnemonics allow for each name to be reduced to just two characters.
+In the same order as above:

+    no  ju  gt  an
+    li  ca  fe  or
+    du  cc  st  xo
+    dr  re  ad  sh
+    sw  eq  su  zr
+    pu  ne  mu  en
+    po  lt  di

+Up to four instructions can be packed into a single memory location.
+(You can only use *no*p after a *ju*mp, *ca*ll, *cc*all, *re*t, or *zr*et as these alter the instruction pointer.)

+So a bundled sequence like:

+    lit 100
+    lit 200
+    add
+    ret

+Would look like:

+    'liliadre i
+    100       d
+    200       d

+And:

+    lit s:eq?
+    call

+Would become:

+    'lica.... i
+    's:eq?    r

+Note the use of `..` instead of `no` for the nop's; this is done to improve readability a little.

+Instruction bundles are specified as strings, and are converted to actual instructions by the `i` word.
+As in the standard Muri assembler, the RETRO version uses `d` for decimal values and `r` for references to named functions.

 This is kept in the global namespace, but several portions are kept private.